About Our Practice

 Dr. Blumberg saw James in the office and upon examination found him to have signs of severe spinal cord compression.
 Numbness and loss of sensory function in his hands, poor dexterity of his fingers, imbalance and hyperactive reflexes all indicated a serious problem in James’ neck.
 An MRI confirmed severe spinal cord compression and swelling within the spinal cord.
 Usually this condition, spinal stenosis, is one of age and James was only 62 years old.
 Dr. Blumberg explained that even though we are all born with short arms and legs, as we grow some of us get long legs and some of us get short legs.
 It’s the same with the spine, some of us get big diameter spinal canals surrounding the spinal cord and some of us get small diameter canals.
 If when we are done growing our spinal canal is small then it takes relatively less time (62 years as opposed to 80) for the arthritis that naturally sets in to create a severe compression of the spinal cord.
 This is in fact what had happened to James and now he had begun to experience the effects of his cord compression.

-Spinal stenosis is a very dangerous condition and not likely to respond to nonsurgical care.
 We performed a removal of two of the vertebral bodies from the front of James neck.
 This allowed us to decompress his spinal cord.
 The vertebral bodies were replaced with a vertebral body graft made out of surgical reconstructive plastic.
 The core of this graft was packed with the bone from the vertebral body removal.
 Once this graft was placed where the vertebral bodies had been, a plate made out of titanium was attached to the spine with screws to hold this entire construct in place until the spine fused.
 Once the fusion was solid at six weeks after surgery James was back out on the water working at what he loves to do.
 His balance was much improved and the numbness in his arms and hands was gone.
 James is kind enough to regularly torture us with fishing reports from the Keys.